 Off the rack

-Another name for ready to wear mass-produced clothing in standard sizes that is made in a large number and is readily available in retail stores.
+Another name for ready to wear mass-produced clothing in standard sizes that are made in a large number and are readily available in retail stores.

 This refers to the style in which color graduates from light to dark